kbuzsaki/dist_calc/Readme.md

 ## dist.py

 I wrote dist.py as a tool to help me calculate probability distributions for dice rolls in Dungeons & Dragons 5th Edition.

+The core concept of the library is a `Dist` class that represents a discrete probability distribution.
+Concretely, each `Dist` is a set of weighted buckets, like a dictionary where each key is a possible outcome and each value is the relative likelihood of that outcome.
+You can then manipulate and combine the `Dist` objects to calculate the probability for specific dice rolls.

-You can use it in a python repl like so:
+You can use the library in a python repl like so:

 ```
 $ python -i dist.py